-We are currently developing our teaching of spelling throughout the school and children are taught to spell using a range of strategies and receive at least three, short taught sessions a week.
+Phonics plays a huge role in the teaching of spelling in KS1.
+In KS2 we follow Babcock's 'No Nonsense' spelling scheme.
+Children are taught to spell using a range of strategies and receive at least three, short taught sessions a week.

-A consistently high standard of handwriting is promoted across the whole school which all children and staff recognise, understand and follow.
+A consistently high standard of handwriting and presentation is promoted across the whole school which all children and staff recognise, understand and follow.
 We teach cursive script from Nursery to Year 6.
-This is also taught in short sessions 2 – 3 times a week.
+This is also taught in short sessions 2 – 3 times a week using a range of techniques and writing tools.
 Once children have mastered the joins, handwriting is linked to spellings.